1 2 | for i in range(0, 21): print(i ** 2) |

 def mult_add_average(mult, add, *values): average = 0.0 for k in values: average += k average /= len(values) return mult * average + add

-This function will return some constant mult
+This function will return some constant mult times the average of all the

-.
+values in values plus some constant add.
 I do not know why you would use

 this function; it's just a toy example.